Upstream Acquisitions

 Requirements of the Control Reduction Option

-- If the Control Reduction Option is elected, the upstream acquirer must undertake to the Panel that it will procure the upstream target to decrease its holding so that the upstream acquirer would hold or control no more than 20% of the total voting rights in the downstream Code company after the decrease.
-This must normally be achieved no later than six months after the upstream acquisition becomes unconditional.
-The upstream acquirer must also undertake to the Panel that, pending the decrease occurring, it will procure the upstream target to not exercise any voting rights in the Code company above the permitted 20% level.
-If the shares are divested, any acquirer(s) of the shares must themselves comply with the Code.
-That means, for example, that the upstream acquirer could not sell the shares to any associates unless the associates obtained the approval of the Code company shareholders, in accordance with rule 7(c) of the Code.
+- If the Control Reduction Option is elected, the Upstream Acquirer must undertake to the Panel that it will procure the Upstream Company to decrease its holding so that the Upstream Acquirer (and its associates) would hold or control no more than 20% of the total voting rights in the Downstream Code Company after the decrease.
+This must normally be achieved no later than 12 months after the upstream acquisition becomes unconditional.
+The Upstream Acquirer will likely also have to undertake to the Panel that, pending the decrease occurring, it will ensure that it, the Upstream Company and any associate of either of them, will not exercise any voting rights in the Downstream Code Company above the permitted 20% level.

 Requirements of the Follow-on Offer Option